 By CATHY MORRIS email@example.com

-Elidérico Viegas said that figures relating to hotel occupancy for August would not be available until early September, but confirmed to the Algarve Resident that traditionally August is a month which will repeat year on year figures.
+Official figures for August will be available next week but Elidérico Viegas, president of AHETA, the Association of Hotels and Touristic Establishments, confirmed to the Algarve Resident that August is a month which will repeat year on year figures (see the Algarve Resident, edition August 28).

 Do you have a view on this story?
 Email us at firstname.lastname@example.org